ogorton/ogorton.github.io/README.md

 performance computing (HPC) to quantum many-body physics.

-My (ongoing) Ph.D. project is on the integrated shell model and Hauser-Feshbach description of beda-delayed neutron emission.
+My (ongoing) Ph.D. project is on the integrated shell model and Hauser-Feshbach description of beta-delayed neutron emission.

 Last updated: 2022 July.